Droggol/VscOdooSnippets/README.md

 ------------ | -------------
 manifest | Add manifest json
 import | Add an import
-fimport | Add an import from
-model | Add model
-fchar | Add char field
+feimport | Add an import from odoo exceptions limport | Add an import from logging and create logger fimport | Add an import from model | Add model fchar | Add char field